Umps check Padres pitcher Musgrove's ears for sticky stuff

 After Brandon Nimmo’s inning-ending lineout, Musgrove glared at the Mets dugout and third baseman Manny Machado threw up both arms in a gesture toward San Diego fans behind the dugout on the third-base side.

-“It motivated me a little bit, man.
-It fired me up.”
-Musgrove said.
-“An opportunity to stick to ’em a little bit and stick it to the crowd.
-I took it, and then I had to get back to work.”
+“It motivated me a little bit,” Musgrove said.
+“It fired me up.”

-Musgrove threw the first no-hitter in Padres history, the first of a record nine no-hitters across baseball in 2021 that helped prompt a crackdown by MLB that June on the use of foreign sticky substances by pitchers to improve their grip.
+Musgrove threw the first of a record nine no-hitters across baseball in 2021, a surge that helped prompt a crackdown by MLB on the use of foreign sticky substances by pitchers to improve their grip.

-Umpires now routinely check pitchers’ gloves, hats and fingers for sticky stuff after innings.
-Marquez, a big league umpire since 1999, said he had been asked for only one similar spot check.
+Umpires now routinely check pitchers’ gloves, hats and fingers for sticky stuff after innings, although spot checks like the one requested by Showalter remain unusual.

 “All Buck requested was for us to check for an illegal substance, and that’s what the crew did,” Marquez said.
 “We checked him and we found nothing.”